Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 You can prevent impaction entirely by taking the right precautions

 • Offer plenty of fresh water.
-You also need to make sure they’re getting the right amount of water.
+You also need to make sure they are getting the right amount of water.
 Too little moisture can cause the digestive tract to slow up.
-It would be best if you misted your bearded dragon two to four times per day.
+It would be best if you mist your bearded dragon two to four times per day.

 • Always provide an adequate light source.
 Your beardie gets lots of UV light.
 Their habitat should mimic the desert for basking in the daytime.
-At night, temperatures should be cooler, and lights should be out.
+At night, temperatures should be cooler.

 • Monitor your bearded dragon’s bathroom habits.
 Bearded dragons can poop anywhere between 1-7 times per week.
 If you haven’t noticed any new droppings in the cage for over a week, you need to offer some relief.